gemmadlou/JGB-Slider/CONTRIBUTING.md

-he fun part of this slider - is the underlying domain model which was built with pure functions, inspired by elm, redux and the SAM pattern (of which I'm yet to understand well).
+The fun part of this slider - is the underlying domain model which was built with pure functions, inspired by elm, redux and the SAM pattern (of which I'm yet to understand well).

 Just make a pull request.
 Any additional logic should have a test to go with it.